Macedonioz/java-exam-project/README.md

 # java-exam-project
 First time using git for an actual project.
-The idea is to make a simple 2d game (game mechanics are yet to be tought out) as an exam project for a OOP course.
+Idea is to make a simple 2d game (game mechanics are yet to be tought out) as an exam project for a OOP course.

+updates will follow